sdncoder/sdncoder.github.io/wiki/zerotrust.md

-Zero trust means no one should be automatically trusted, once verified only limited access should be given.
+Zero trust means no one should be automatically trusted, once verified only limited access should be given; and re-verify of the access should be done.
 ZTA focuses on who and what is accessing the network.
 ZTNA is about application access.